hollowmatt/iyn/README.md

 IYN: In Your Neighborhood

 ## TODO:
- - Add Navbar
  - Add Search
- - Add Filters
+ - Activate Filters
+ -- remove markers not matching filter
  - Add Result List
- - Add Foursquare API results
- - Add Yelp Reviews API results
+ - Fix Yelp Reviews API results to show only one time (only first time infobox is clicked)
- - Figure out how to make map full-screen, with controls on top

 ## Sites Used for Reference
 https://developers.google.com/maps/tutorials/customizing/